tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # T cell repertoire in peripheral blood as a potential biomarker for predicting response to concurrent cetuximab and nivolumab in head and neck squamous cell carcinoma
  - TCRB chain profiling
  - increased baseline TCR sequence diversity associated with ICB response
+# T cells specific for alpha-myosin drive immunotherapy related myocarditis
+ - mice
+ - CD8<sup>+</sup> dominant cell population in immune infiltrate in heart and drive myocarditis (anti-CD8 antibody rescues mice)
+ - alpha-myosin antigen source for three MHCI restricted TCRs from mice with myocarditis
+ - **peripheral blood from three humans with ICI-myocarditis were expanded by alpha-myosin peptides, these alpha-myosin expanded T cells shared TCR clonotypes with diseased heart and skeletal muscle infiltrates**
 # T cell tolerance: central and peripheral
 ## Summary
  - central tolerance: clonal deletion and diversion (Treg differentiation) control self-reactive T cells in the thymus